DSD-DBS/capella-collab-manager/docs/development/docs/code-style.md

 #### Database Models

-All SQLAlchemy model should have `Database` as a prefix, e.g., `DatabaseProject` or `DatbaseUser`.
+All SQLAlchemy models should have `Database` as a prefix, e.g., `DatabaseProject` or `DatbaseUser`.

 ## Frontend